cucumber/cucumber-jvm/cucumber-junit/README.md

 Cucumber JUnit
 ==============

+_For JUnit 5 use the [Cucumber JUnit Platform Engine](../cucumber-junit-platform-engine)_

-Use JUnit to execute Cucumber scenarios.
+Use JUnit 4 to execute Cucumber scenarios.
 To use add the `cucumber-junit` dependency to your pom.xml:

 ```xml